danialfarid/ng-file-upload/README.md

                     "calcDragOverClass($event)"
               // drag over css class behaviour. could be a string, a function returning class name
               // or a json object {accept: 'c1', reject: 'c2', delay:10}. default "dragover".
-              // accept/reject class only works in Chrome and on the file's mime type so ngf-accept
+              // accept/reject class only works in Chrome and on the file mime type so ngf-accept
-              // needs to check the file's mime type for it to work. ngf-drop-available="dropSupported" // set the value of scope model to true or false based on file
+              // needs to check the file mime type for it to work. ngf-drop-available="dropSupported" // set the value of scope model to true or false based on file
                                   // drag&drop support for this browser
     ngf-stop-propagation="true" or "false" // default false, whether to propagate drag/drop events.